 ♦Here are the number of casualties in each U.S. war: Civil War: Approximately 620,000 Americans died.
 The Union lost almost 365,000 troops and the Confederacy about 260,000.
 More than half of these deaths were caused by disease.
 World War I: 116,516 Americans died, more than half from disease.
 World War II: 405,399 Americans died.
 Korean War: 36,574 Americans died.
 Vietnam Conflict: 58,220 Americans died.
 More than 47,000 Americans were killed in action and nearly 11,000 died of other causes.
 Operation Desert Shield/Desert Storm: 148 U.S. battle deaths and 145 non-battle deaths.
 Operation Iraqi Freedom: 4,422 U.S. service members died.
 Operation New Dawn: 66 U.S. service members died.
 Operation Enduring Freedom: 2,355 U.S. service members have died as of May 22, 2015.

-Society held it's monthly meeting last night in the Local History and Genealogy Library, hosted by group one.
+Society held it's monthly meeting last night in the Local History and Genealogy Library, hosted by group four.

 The President, Jeannette Buris, called the meeting to order at 6:30 p.m.

-After the prayer and pledges, the business meeting tended to the regular business, however, there was
+After the prayer and pledges, the business meeting tended to the regular business.

 Afterward we were treated to refreshments by Mrs. Irene Glaspie.
-There were 13 members and 1 guest attending.
-The door prize, administered by Mrs. Buris and Mr. Frank Hilton, was an insulated drink container with PVGS printed on it.
+There were 15 members and 1 guest attending.
+The door prize, administered by Mrs. Buris and Mr. Frank Hilton, was a CD copy of Frank's Stagecoach program.

 Shop at the Local History and Genealogy Library, or by mail, for CDs.
 See our inventory at PVGS Store.